red56/red56.github.io/_posts/2017-03-26-running-rubocop-on-changed-files.md

 * `git diff-tree -r --no-commit-id --name-only master@\{u\} head | xargs ls -1 2>/dev/null` is useful as an alias for "files modified compared with master"

 These might work well as git aliases or zsh functions

+### UPDATE [28/May/2017]

+I've added the section for automatically fixing, now I worked out (from rubocop docs) how to get rubocop to exclude the files based on your .rubocop.yml.
+I've updated the resultant command lines